 AWT have previously successfully completed remedial schemes to ameliorate similar defects at many other blocks.

-The remedial scheme also alleviated the need for the removal and replacement of the balcony walls, along with all the associated problems that this would have entailed for the occupants with the added benefits of a considerable cost saving and resulting impact on the environment.
+The remedial scheme also alleviated the need for the removal and replacement of the balustrade walls, along with all the associated problems that this would have entailed for the occupants with the added benefits of a considerable cost saving and resulting impact on the environment.